|Schedule by week or unit||Information to cover|

 If you want to download WINSCP at home, you can find it at this address.

 Remember the host is cisweb.bristolcc.edu and the port is 220.

-ASSIGNMENTS TO DO:Assignment #1: You need to go into Zoom and talk to Kevin or me and ask any questions you might have.
+ASSIGNMENTS TO DO:Assignment #1: You need to go into Zoom and talk to Milo and ask any questions you might have.
 Then let me know you went!
-Note that if you go to the HELP Schedule it tells how to contact him.
-I have asked Kevin for a Zoom link.
+Note that I have sent you Milo's Zoom link.

 Assignment #2: Upload your web page introducing yourself to the cisweb server and send me the address.